qcscine/molassembler/documentation/source/known_issues.rst

 - In ranking, the enumeration of Kekule structures is part of a sequence rule priority determination algorithm.
-- In bond order discretization, aromatic bond orders (around 1.5) may be randomly rounded up or down, with no care taken to generate a Kekule structure of a contained conjugated system
+- In bond order discretization, if nearest integer discretization is chosen, aromatic bond orders (around 1.5) may be randomly rounded up or down, with no care taken to generate a Kekule structure of a contained conjugated system
-- In conformer generation, conjugated systems should be flat.
-- In molecule comparison, mesomer kekule structures are not recognized as equivalent molecules
+- In molecule comparison, mesomer kekule structures may not be recognized as equivalent molecules